jecollas/fate-free-reign/pages/Rocks D. Xebec.md

 - ## Profile
 	- ### Servant Stats
 		- **True Name:** Rocks D. Xebec
+			- Commonly known as Rocks
 		- **Titles:**
 			- Captain of secrets?
 Strongest of secret keepers?
+			- Shadow King
+			- The King's Rival
 		- **[Summoning Catalyst]([[Catalysts]]):**
 		- **Qualified Servant Classes:** Rider, Berserker
 		- **Wish:**
-			- To become King of the World
+			- To become King of the World / to take over the world
 			- To get it all back
 				- Screw world domination, he just wants his crew back
 				- He wants what is his back, but he only has one wish, and to truly have it all back he'd need to be alive and not a servant